Tauqirahmad604/Latest-Obisidian/Kubernets(CKA)/Arcitecture.md

 22. How to migrate pods to another node if the current node goes down?
 23. Can the same EBS volume be attached across multiple nodes in different zones?
 24. /etc/kubernetes/manifests/
+25. Suppose I have an Amazon EKS cluster with worker nodes deployed across two Availability Zones.
+I am running a database pod that uses an EBS-backed PersistentVolume created in AZ-1.
+If the pod restarts and Kubernetes schedules it on a node in AZ-2, how will Kubernetes handle the PersistentVolume attachment?
+Since EBS volumes are AZ-specific, will the pod be able to use a different EBS volume in AZ-2 automatically?
+If not, what is the correct design to ensure proper scheduling and storage behavior for stateful workloads in a multi-AZ EKS cluster?